 a.
 Click-Based Attribution: Here, purchases are attributed to the last message the recipient clicked on before making the purchase.
 This attribution method focuses on the specific message that prompted the recipient's click, and assumes that it played a major role in influencing the purchase.

 b.
-Last Message Attribution: Here, purchases are attributed to the last message received by the contact within the specified time window, regardless of whether a click occurred on it.
-This attribution method considers the most recent message as the one that led to the purchase, and assumes it had the greatest influence in driving the purchase.
+Last Message Attribution: Here, purchases are attributed to the last message received by the contact within the specified time window, regardless of whether it was clicked on or opened or not.
+This attribution method considers the most recent message as the one that led to the purchase, and assumes it had the greatest influence in driving it.

-Day 1: A contact receives a message entitled “Welcome message” and clicks on it.
+Day 1: Contact receives a message “Welcome message” and clicks on it.

-Day 4: The contact receives a message entitled “Buy our products” but doesn't click on it.
+Day 4: Contact receives a message “Buy our products” but doesn't click on it.

 Day 5: The contact buys shampoo for €10.

-If you had selected a seven-day window and click-based attribution, the first message, entitled "Welcome message", is attributed €10 and one transaction for the contact because it was clicked on inside the time window before the purchase occurred.
+If you're using a 7-day window and click-based attribution, the first message, "Welcome message", is attributed €10 and one transaction for the contact.

-If however you had selected a seven-day window and last message attribution, the message entitled "Buy our products" is seen as the one that triggered the purchase, and is attributed €10 and one transaction for the contact.
+If you're using a 7-day window and last message attribution, the message "Buy our products" is seen as the one that triggered the purchase, and is attributed €10 and one transaction for the contact.

 Was this article helpful?